Want to Run a Kruskal-Wallis Test in Excel?

 QI Macros has a ready-made Kruskal-Wallis template for you!

 A Kruskal-Wallis test is like an Analysis of Variance (ANOVA).
 It is a non-parametric test that compares unmatched groups.
 Samples must be random, independent and five or more per sample.

-A golfer wants to compare three drivers to determine which one is the longest.
+A golfer wants to compare three drivers to determine which one he can hit the longest.
 He hits five drives with each driver and measures the distance.

-To conduct a test using QI Macros he will:
+To conduct a Kruskal-Wallis test using QI Macros template:

-- Click on the QI Macros menu > Stat Templates to open the non-parametric test template.
+- Click on the QI Macros menu > Stat Templates > Kruskal-Wallis to open the non-parametric test template.
 Then select the "Kruskal-Wallis" tab.

-- Input the data into the yellow shaded cells in columns A:I.
+- Input your data into the yellow shaded cells in columns A:I.

 - QI Macros will perform the calculations in columns J:R and display the results in columns S:AA.
 In the example, below we have hidden the unused columns.
 (Note never delete rows or columns in QI Macros templates as you may accidentally break formulas.)

 Interpreting Kruskal-Wallis Results

 Since p (0.151) is greater than alpha* (0.05), we cannot reject the null hypothesis that the distance of all three drivers is the same.
 In laymans terms, that means you would "accept the null hypothesis" = the distance is the same.